imrafaelmerino/JIO/README.md

    obtained from Google are then presented to the frontend for user selection or rejection.
 2. In addition to address validation, the service stores the client's information in a MongoDB database.
 The MongoDB identifier returned becomes the client identifier, which must be sent back to the frontend.
-If the client is successfully saved in the database and the user doesn't exist in the LDAP system, two additional actions occur:
+If the client is successfully saved in the database and the user doesn't exist in an LDAP system, two additional actions occur:
     - The user is sent to the LDAP service.
-    - If the operation succeeds, an activation email is sent to the user.
+    - If the previous operation succeeds, an activation email is sent to the user.
 3. The signup service also provides information about the total number of existing clients in the MongoDB database.
 This information can be utilized by the frontend to display a welcoming message to the user, such as "You're the user number 3000!"
 If an error occurs the service returns -1, and the frontend will not display the message.
 4. Crucially, the signup service is designed to perform all these operations in parallel.
 This includes the request to Google for address validation and the MongoDB operations, which encompass both data persistence and counting.
-5. The signup service also returns a timestamp indicating the instant the user became a member.
+5. The signup service also returns a timestamp indicating the instant the service started composing the response.
 This timestamp can be used by the frontend to show the user the exact date and time they joined.

 ### Response Structure